-Car's tyres spiked before Southern Motorway crash
+Southern motorway crash: Police spike stolen car's tyres before sickening head-on collision

 Police staff on the ground in the area were monitoring updates of the vehicle's location, but at no point was a pursuit initiated, a spokesman said.

-Officers deployed spikes near Highbrook leaving the car's tyres destroyed.
+Officers deployed spikes near Highbrook, leaving the car's tyres destroyed.

+Inspector Cornell Klussein said the Police Eagle helicopter had been following a car just before the crash.

+"The person in the car was wanted for an unrelated serious crime.
+He started driving at high speed through roads like Te Irirangi Drive and around the Flat Bush area," he said.

+"During this time, Eagle was following.
+We didn't have any police cars pursuing him directly.
+After a while, he entered the motorway going the wrong way at Highbrook.

+"He crashed into a member of the public's car about 100m onto the motorway."

-A witness said he was turning on to Ra Ora Drive when the blue car "recklessly" turn from that road onto Highbrook Dr, pulling in front of other cars.
+A witness said he was turning on to Ra Ora Drive when the blue car "recklessly" turned from that road onto Highbrook Drive, pulling in front of other cars.

 "As we got closer to each other I noticed his rear driver side tyre was shredded and he was practically driving on the rim."